torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

     }

-``ImageObjectType`` describes a Wagtail iamge and provides the following fields:
+``ImageObjectType`` describes a Wagtail image and provides the following fields:

 .. code-block:: graphql